Jump ahead to:

 The good news I got was that I had some money coming to me that I was not expecting, and I found that I could go private to have a cataract operation.
 Anyone who knows me would know that I am an advocate of the NHS and that treatment should be free at the point of use.
 I also know that I would have to wait for many years for the operation and because I had some money I decided it was time to start my homework and look at the options for cataract removal.

 My Research on cataract surgery

-As usual, I searched the internet to see what was out there as far as options and costs to have cataracts removed privately.
-What I discovered was that the prices for the operation varied wildly depending on who does the operation and what lenses are used.
+As usual, I searched the internet to see what was out there as far as options and costs to have lens replacement surgery privately.
+What I discovered was that the prices for the operation varied wildly depending on who did the operation and what lenses were used.

-My understanding is that to remove a cataract they have to make a tiny cut into the eye and remove the entire lens in your eye.
+My understanding is that during my lens replacement surgery to remove a cataract they have to make a tiny cut into the eye and remove the entire lens in your eye.
 They can’t just remove the cataract because the cataract is when the lens of your eye becomes cloudy.
 They then put an artificial lens in your eye.

-The NHS website goes through what a cataract is, the preparation for the cataract removal, the operation and the benefits
+The NHS website goes through what a cataract is, the preparation for the lens replacement surgery, the operation and the benefits

 What I discovered about having an NHS operation is that the choices are limited.
 I don’t believe you can choose which hospital your operation will take place in, but more importantly, you don’t get the choice of what kind of replacement lens you have.

 There are several different brands and types of lenses.
 The main two that come to mind are Monofocal and Multifocal.
 The Monofocal lens is the one that is used mostly in lens replacement and does improve eyesight.
 Normally it would give people good distance vision, but they may need to have glasses for close-up work.